 Until recently, Sony users had to choose between the Zeiss Distagon FE 35mm f/1.4 ZA – an expensive, premium lens – and the older Zeiss 35mm f/2.8 (see above) if they wanted a 35mm perspective on an E-mount camera.
 The arrival of the FE 35mm f/1.8 sees it fit nicely between the two and offers a great blend of performance, value and handling.

-Weighing only 280g, the lens balances nicely on Alpha A7 series cameras, while the build quality is overall very good.
+In our review, we mention that the lens balances nicely on Alpha A7 series cameras, while the build quality is overall very good.
 It's a shame that there's no weather-sealing, but that does help keep the price down and that's soon forgotten when you start shooting with it.
 Focusing is very fast, while the lens is very sharp wide open.
 Bokeh is nicely rendered as well, producing smooth defocused areas in the image.

 This is a great lens for Alpha A7 and A9 users looking for a compact and sharp prime but don't want to break the bank with one of Sony's G Master optics.